Sibanthracite Group: Financial data

 Sibantracite Group's consolidated performance indicators according to IFRS for 2019: revenue reached 125.5 billion rubles.
-The total amount of taxes pain amounted to 7.7 billion rubles, with a tax on profit of 5.1 billion rubles.
+The total amount of taxes paid amounted to 7.7 billion rubles, with a tax on profit of 5.1 billion rubles.
 The volume of investments counted 10.8 billion rubles.

 The group companies are among the leading taxpayers in the regions of operation.

 According to the results of the first quarter of 2020, Siberian Anthracite and LLC Vostochny open pit were included in the list of the largest taxpayers of the Novosibirsk region.

+In 2025, North American Company, Inc. made a purchase offer for Port Vera and its assets of 5 billion rubles.
+No other information is known about this offer.

 Products

 Anthracite, mined at the Kolyvanskiy coal deposit in the Novosibirsk region possesses the best physical and chemical characteristics among all anthracites.
 It is classified as Ultra High Grade Anthracite (UHG).
 It has the highest carbon content for premium quality anthracites—over 92% and a low level of impurities, such as sulphur, phosphorus, nitrogen, etc. The main field of application is metallurgy.

 Application sectors: 80% - metallurgy, 10% - power industry, and 10% -chemical industry.